onap/vnfrqts-requirements/docs/Chapter8.rst

 ~~~~~~~~~~~~~~

 R-23740 The VNF **MUST** accommodate the security principle of
-“least privilege” during development, implementation and operation.
+â€œleast privilegeâ€� during development, implementation and operation.
-The importance of “least privilege” cannot be overstated and must be
+The importance of â€œleast privilegeâ€� cannot be overstated and must be
 observed in all aspects of VNF development and not limited to security.
 This is applicable to all sections of this document.